Ilya-Nalivaiko/SLAM_CARV/README.md

 ```
 Application >> Shells >> Bash
 ```
+5. The default working directory is `~/orbslam3/SLAM_CARV`.
+This is where the below commands should be executed in, unless otherwise stated

 ## Camera Inpus
 This code supports multiple camera inputs.
 Choose one of the below that suits you best